Perlmutter Software¶

 Target selection error with Fortran

-Fortran applications with OpenMP offload can be avoided by
+Target selection error With PrgEnv-cray Fortran applications with OpenMP offload can be avoided by

-- unset the
+1. unset the CRAYPE_ACCEL_TARGET variable

-variable - manually specify the target architecture
+2. manually specify the target architecture -homp -hnoacc -haccel=nvidia80

 mixed C/C++ and Fortran applications

-to manually specify the target architecture for C/C++ code.
+Use -fopenmp -fopenmp-targets=nvptx64 -Xopenmp-target=nvptx64 -march=sm_80 to manually specify the target architecture for C/C++ code.

 PrgEnv-gnu

-is not recommended for OpenMP offloading.
+PrgEnv-gnu is not recommended for OpenMP offloading.

-Vendor | PrgEnv | Language(s) | OpenMP flag |
+Vendor PrgEnv Language(s) OpenMP flag

-NVIDIA | PrgEnv-nvidia | C/C++/Fortran | -acc |
+NVIDIA PrgEnv-nvidia C/C++/Fortran -acc

-GPU Offload¶
+GPU Offload

 GPU target must be set

-modules or use the "target" flags below.
+Either load the cudatoolkit and craype-accel-nvidia80 modules or use the "target" flags below.

-Use the -acc=gpu
+Use the -acc=gpu option.

-modules.
-The toolkit modules contain GPU-accelerated libraries, profiling tools (nsight compute & systems), debugger tools (cuda-gdb & cuda-memcheck) a runtime library and nvcc
+On Perlmutter CUDA is available via the cudatoolkit modules.
+The toolkit modules contain GPU-accelerated libraries, profiling tools (nsight compute & systems), debugger tools (cuda-gdb & cuda-memcheck) a runtime library and nvcc CUDA compiler.

 NVIDIA maintains extensive documentation for CUDA toolkits.

-(accessible through the cc/ CC wrapper) in NVIDIA SDK has CUDA opt-in support.
-To compile a single source C / C++ code (host & device code in the same source file) with the Cray wrappers you must add the -cuda
+The host compilers nvc / nvc++ (accessible through the cc/ CC wrapper) in NVIDIA SDK has CUDA opt-in support.
+To compile a single source C / C++ code (host & device code in the same source file) with the Cray wrappers you must add the -cuda flag to their compilation step which notifies the nvc/ nvc++ compiler to accept CUDA runtime APIs.
+Omitting the -cuda flag will result in your application compiling without any of the CUDA API calls, and will generate an executable with undefined behavior.

-module (i.e., if compiling any application for both host and device side), you must note that not every version of gcc
+When using the PrgEnv-gnu environment in conjunction with the cudatoolkit module (i.e., if compiling any application for both host and device side), you must note that not every version of gcc is compatible with every version of nvcc - supported host compilers for each nvcc installation.

-available.
+NERSC generally aims to make the latest versions of cudatoolkit available.
 In some cases a specific version other than what is installed is needed.

 In this situation one should first check if the version needed is compatible.
 Generally CUDA is forward compatible.
 For example code written for 11.3 should work with 11.7.